Low-Carb Diet Tips

 2. Carb counts and serving sizes of foods

-Healthy eating also means not only the right types of foods, but also the right amounts.
-You can eat too much of healthy foods!
+Healthy eating also means not only the right types of foods but also the right amounts.
+You can eat too many healthy foods!
 For example, a small 4-ounce apple (the size of a small fist) has about 15 carb grams.
 A large apple has about 30 carb grams.

 To make sure your portions are right, you need to weigh and measure your foods after they are cooked.
 Do you need to do this every time you eat?
 No. But it’s helpful if you weigh and measure your foods when you first start watching your portion sizes.
 It’s also helpful to continue weighing and measuring your foods every once in a while, just to make sure your portions haven’t grown over time.

-If you cant measure than estimate it.
+If you can’t measure then estimate it.
 If you are dining out or you’re unable to use measuring cups and spoons or a scale, you can use your hand to estimate portion sizes.

 3. Make a meal plan

-Make you meal plan goals and write them down.
+Make your meal plan goals and write them down.

 - Limit daily carbohydrate intake to no more than 10 percent